Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Application test case

 \section{Application test case}

-We now illustrate and investigate some benefits of multiple-fold cross-validation on an application test case motivated by a contaminant source localization problem from hydrogeology \cite{Pirot2019}.
+We now illustrate and investigate some benefits of multiple-fold cross-validation on an application test case motivated by a contaminant source localization problem from hydrogeology \cite{Pirot.etal2019}.
 There the goal is to minimize an objective function that is quantifying the discrepancy between given contaminant concentrations at monitoring wells and analogue quantities obtained under varying scenarios regarding the potential source underlying this contamination.
-Solving this difficult optimization problem in order to localize the source is performed in \cite{Pirot2019} via Bayesian Optimization, and Gaussian Process models are thus used to surrogate the objective function.
+Solving this difficult optimization problem in order to localize the source is performed in \cite{Pirot.etal2019} via Bayesian Optimization, and Gaussian Process models are thus used to surrogate the objective function.
 An instance of such an objective function is presented in Figure~\ref{conta1}.
 Our focus is on fitting a GP model to this function under a clustered experimental design, and to highlight notable differences arising here between leave-one-out and multiple-fold cross validation using the cluster structure.

 We present in Figure~\ref{conta2-3} the mean and standard deviation maps of a GP model fitted to the latter objective function based on an experimental design consisting of $25$ $5$-element clusters.
-On the right panel of the same figure one sees how the prediction uncertainty increases when moving away from this clusters.
+On the right panel of the same figure one sees how the prediction uncertainty increases when moving away from these clusters.
 Here the covariance parameters are estimated by MLE.
 This model will serve as starting point to the following discussion on LOO and multiple-fold CV.

 We now compare CV in the LOO versus in ``Leave-One-Cluster-Out'' settings (i.e. $25$-fold CV with folds$\equiv$clusters).
 Since we can evaluate the actual function on a fine grid, we can easily calculate the absolute prediction errors and compare them to absolute cross-validation residuals.

-On the left panel of Figure~\ref{conta5-6}, we represent a heatmap of the absolute prediction errors, to which are superimposed disks respectively representing the absolute LOO residuals (in blue) and absolute multipl-fold CV residuals (in green).
+On Figure~\ref{conta5-6}, we represent a heatmap of the absolute prediction errors, to which are superimposed disks respectively representing the absolute LOO residuals (in blue) and absolute multipl-fold CV residuals (in green).
 It is noticeable that the LOO absolute residuals are in this case rarely informative about the presence of higher prediction errors nearby while the multiple-fold CV absolute residuals tend to better point out regions where the model is comparatively poorly performing.